clclab/elm-labs/_sources/Bioacoustics_in_Praat.rst

     - Create a spectrogram object.
 Click on the ``Analyse spectrum -`` button.
 From there, click on the ``To spectrogram...`` button and accept the default settings.
     - Select spectrogram object that you just created, click ``Paint...`` (under the ``Draw -`` button) and accept the default settings.
     - Draw a second rectangle below the first one.
 Use the second rectangle to draw the spectrogram of the other baby sound.
+    - Save the spectograms by selecting the area you'd like to save, and clicking on ``Save as 600-dpi PNG file`` under the ``File`` button.
+Make sure you add .png to the filename.
     - Suppose you have heard the two sounds, and are now given these two spectrograms.
 Would you be able to figure which spectrogram belongs to which baby sound?
 If so, how?
 If not, explain why not.

 Plotting pitch contours